Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Gases with impurities

 in agreement with calculations based upon the Bogoliobov approximation~\citep{Recati2005Casimir}.
 The value of $g_{BB}^I$ is computed from the net volume of the potential $V_{\mathrm{eff}}(|y_1-y_2|)$, which leads to

 Within first order perturbation theory, this expression can be obtained also without the Born-Oppenheimer approximation~\citep{Mistakidis2020InducedBose1}.

+One comment is in order here.
 According to Eq.~(\ref{eq:Veff_BO}), the induced impurity-impurity interactions decay exponentially.
-However, this result has a limited range of validity.
-For finite values of $g_{AB}$ and $g_{AA}$\footnote{The potential changes if the impurities are impenetrable as discussed in~\citep{Reichert2019SemiInfinite}.
-If $1/g_{AA}=0$, the system fermionizes, which also leads to the change of the long-range physics, see, e.g.,~\citep{Recati2005Casimir}.}, quantum fluctuations lead to the tail of the potential decaying as $1/|y_1-y_2|^3$~\citep{Schecter2014Casimir,Reichert2019Casimir}.
-This long-range behavior is not relevant for the present discussion, since its effect is too weak for the considered small systems, see, e.g., the discussion in~\citep{Mistakidis2020InducedBose1,Will2021Bipolarons, petkovic2021}.
+This is a mean-field result, which is modified for large values of $|y_1-y_2|$ due to quantum fluctuations.
+In particular, for finite values of $g_{AB}$ and $g_{AA}$\footnote{The potential changes if the impurities are impenetrable as discussed in~\citep{Reichert2019SemiInfinite}.
+If $1/g_{AA}=0$, the system fermionizes, which also leads to the change of the long-range physics, see, e.g.,~\citep{Recati2005Casimir}.}, the tail of the potential is $\sim 1/|y_1-y_2|^3$~\citep{Schecter2014Casimir,Reichert2019Casimir}.
+This long-range behavior is not relevant here, since its effect is too weak for the considered systems, see, e.g., the discussion in~\citep{Mistakidis2020InducedBose1,Will2021Bipolarons, petkovic2021}, which show that the mean-field calculation of the induced interaction is adequate for trapped Bose gases with $N_A\simeq 100$.

 Having determined $g_{BB}^I$, one can compare the dynamics governed by $h^{(2)}_{\mathrm{eff}}$ to numerical simulations of the Bose gas with two impurities.
 This was done using the ML-MCTDHB method in \citep{Mistakidis2020InducedBose1} for quench dynamics that follows a sudden change of $g_{AB}$ from zero to some finite value.
 First, that work demonstrated that the induced impurity-impurity interaction can be observed in the dynamics of the impurities, see Fig.~\ref{fig:Figure_two_impurities}.
 Second, it was found that the effective Hamiltonian $h^{(2)}_{\mathrm{eff}}$ captures the dynamics for weak couplings well.
 For stronger couplings, however, the analysis showed that the effective description based upon $h^{(2)}_{\mathrm{eff}}$ fails.
 It is worth noting that the effective description for two impurities fails for the parameters for which the effective model for a single impurity still works.